CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Could-not-load-type-TrafficManager.Traffic.Data.VehicleState.md

+# Could not load type TrafficManager.Traffic.Data.VehicleState
 > Verified: February 2020

 ## Symptom

-You see an error on-screen or in the [log file](Share-your-Cities-Skylines-log-file.) like this:
+You see an error on-screen or in the [log file](Share-your-Cities-Skylines-log-file.md) like this:

 * `Could not load type 'TrafficManager.Traffic.Data.VehicleState' from assembly ...`